ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 ## CHAIRMAN'S STATEMENT

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000003_0738fc3d979ffeea4358a5237b37febaa73927bb2e106d205d7b35339c8e7617.png)
+**Description**: The image shows an older Asian man with short, gray hair and glasses, wearing a dark suit, a white shirt, and a diagonally patterned orange tie.
+He is looking towards the viewer with a slight smile, and his hands are clasped in front of him.
+The background is mostly white, with a gradient blue and orange graphical element on the right side of the image.

 **Description**: An older Asian man with short grey hair and glasses stands in front of a blurred background wearing a dark pinstripe suit, a white collared shirt, and a patterned orange tie.
 His hands are clasped in front of him.
 A geometric shape with an orange stripe at the top is partially visible on the right side.